CRH plc Advances Share Buyback Program with Recent Acquisitions - TipRanks.com

 - Take advantage of TipRanks Premium at 50% off!
 Unlock powerful investing tools, advanced data, and expert analyst insights to help you invest with confidence.

-CRH plc announced the acquisition and cancellation of its own ordinary shares as part of a share buyback program, aiming to repurchase up to $300 million worth of shares by November 5, 2025.
-This move is part of CRH’s strategy to optimize its capital structure and return value to shareholders, potentially enhancing its market position and financial health.
+CRH plc announced the acquisition and subsequent cancellation of its ordinary shares in the United States as part of its ongoing share buyback program.
+This move is part of CRH’s strategy to repurchase up to $300 million worth of shares by November 5, 2025, which may impact the company’s share capital structure and potentially enhance shareholder value.

 More about CRH plc